Unemployment in China: Vocational Training Programs

+Job Stability Plan for Migrant Workers

+In alignment with urbanization initiatives, the Chinese government introduced a five-year action plan to enhance job stability for migrant workers, incorporating supportive policies and targeted training.
+The plan incentivizes companies to retain employees by providing partial refunds on unemployment insurance contributions for those with low-layoff rates.
+Additionally, a national public employment platform and specialized training programs are designed to connect workers with sectors experiencing high demand, such as intelligent manufacturing and domestic services.
+The Ministry of Human Resources and Social Security has also expanded an occupational injury insurance pilot program for new employment types, such as the platform economy, which, as of June 2024, covered nearly 9 million workers across seven provinces.

 Despite the high level of economic growth, the restructuring of China's economy has resulted in an increase in urban unemployment over the past decade, resulting in civil unrest in many cities.
-Since 1986, and especially since 1997, the central government's policy on unemployment has focused on helping cities and towns register the unemployed and “laid-off workers” through unemployment insurance, reemployment service centers and employment services such as training and employment assistance.
+Since 1986, and especially since 1997, the central government's policy on unemployment has focused on helping cities and towns register the unemployed and "laid-off workers" through unemployment insurance, reemployment service centers and employment services such as training and employment assistance.
 These efforts are aimed at controlling layoffs and job creation in state-owned enterprises by stimulating economic growth.

-At the same time, the Chinese government has been committed to promoting employment and industrial structure through boosting the national economy, adjusting the economic structure, advancing the reform of the political and economic system, balancing urban and rural economic development, and continuously increasing the social security system.
+At the same time, the Chinese government has promoted employment and industrial structure through boosting the national economy, adjusting the economic structure, advancing the reform of the political and economic system, balancing urban and rural economic development, and continuously increasing the social security system.
 The government has also used monetary policy, taxation and fiscal policy to reduce unemployment.
 The goal of such policy was to incentivize self-employment, the creation of new businesses, and medium/small enterprises (SMEs) hiring more workers.
 The government provided small loans and interest subsidies to support SME development for the sake of expanding employment.

 Lastly, the government actively cultivates and develops the labor market.
 From the late 1990s onward, the Chinese government has attempted to build a scientific, standardized, and modernized labor market, and constructed a public employment service system.
-“All levels of [the] public employment service would provide free job placement and employment guidance to the urban unemployed and rural migrant workers.
-Providing a “one-stop” service ranging from registration of laid-off and unemployed population looking for jobs, job placement, social insurance coverage, and vocational skill training”.
+"All levels of [the] public employment service would provide free job placement and employment guidance to the urban unemployed and rural migrant workers.
+Providing a "one-stop" service ranging from registration of laid-off and unemployed population looking for jobs, job placement, social insurance coverage, and vocational skill training".